| FBReader | |

 It was formerlyfree software under theGPL, but since 2015 (v2.7) is proprietary software.[4]

-In 2015 the software for all platforms became closed-source: the old open-source code hasn't been updated since.
-The Android app was split into Free and Premium versions, both closed-source, with the Premium version adding integrated support forPDF and formachine translation.[9]
+In 2015 the software for all platforms became closed-source: the old open-source code has not been updated since.
+The Android app was split into free and premium versions, both closed-source, with the premium version adding integrated support forPDF and formachine translation.[9]

 For easycross-platform compiling, FBReader uses zlibrary, a cross-platform interface library.
 It allows recompiling for many platforms while disregarding theGUI-toolkit used.